-27.5 Case History of Vertical Barrier System
+37.5.1 Case History of Vertical Barrier System

-Although the use of geosynthetics in many geotechnical and environmental projects is related indirectly to groundwater applications (e.g., landfill liners, which prevent groundwater contamination), a geosynthetic application directly related to groundwater remediation and control is the use of HDPE panels as vertical barrier systems.
+Although the use of geosynthetics in many geotechnical and environmental projects is related to ground-water applications (e.g., landfill liners, which prevent groundwater contamination), a geosynthetic application directly related to groundwater remediation and control is the use of HDPE panels as vertical barrier systems.
 A case history is presented herein to illustrate the use of HDPE panels as part of a remediation plan for a site contaminated with coal tar (Burson et al., 1997).

-The site was a defunct manufactured gas plant in York, Pennsylvania.
-The site is surrounded by commercial and residential areas, and a creek (Codorus Creek) borders the site for a distance of approximately 305 meters.
-During years of operation and the subsequent closing of the manufactured gas plant, some process residuals migrated to subsurface soils and groundwater.
-Over time, the presence of coal tar-like material in the form of dense nonaqueous phase liquid (DNAPL), was observed seeping from the bank of the Codorus Creek.
-DNAPL was also noted in some monitoring wells on site.
+The site was a defunct manufactured gas plant located in York, Pennsylvania.
+The site is surrounded by commercial and residential areas and a creek (Codorus Creek) borders the site for a distance of approximately 305 m.
+During years of operation and the subsequent closure of the manufactured gas plant, some process residuals migrated to the subsurface soils and groundwater.
+Over time, the presence of a coal tar-like material in the form of a dense non-aqueous phase liquid (DNAPL), was observed seeping from the bank of the Codorus Creek.
+DNAPL was also noted in some on-site monitoring wells.